-Medium Grain: for aging wines for 12 months or less, with wines like Pinot Noir and Chardonnay.
+Medium Grain: for ageing wines for 12 months or less, with wines like Pinot Noir and Chardonnay.

 Tight Grain: the oak extraction is much slower than the Medium Grain.
-It is recommended for aging in barrels for 12 to 24 months.
+It is recommended for ageing in barrels for 12 to 24 months.

 Extra Tight Grain: the highest quality, carefully selected.
 The oak extraction is very slow.
 It is recommended for wines (particularly red Bordeaux and other longer aged varietals) to be aged in barrels for 24 months or longer.